 Step therapy is a process in which you may need to use one type of drug before the Plan will cover another.
 The Claims Administrator checks certain Prescription Drugs to make sure that proper prescribing guidelines are followed.
 These guidelines help you get high quality and cost effective Prescription Drugs.
-If a Doctor decides that a certain drug is needed, the Prior Authorization willapply.
+If a Doctor decides that a certain drug is needed, then Prior Authorization will apply.